jaredwray/contrib/README.md

 To start:

-1. Open the `website` folder in VS Code
+1. Open the `contrib-app` folder in VS Code
 2. In the status bar ensure `Debug with Chrome (website)` is selected
 3. Use `Run > Start Debugging` from the menu or press <kbd>F5</kbd>